 - 1) Keep Drainage Points Clean and Free of Debris

-Do yourself (and your roof) a favor and schedule a reminder in your calendar every 6 months to conduct basic inspections of every drainage point across your entire building.
+Do yourself (and your roof) a favor and schedule a reminder in your calendar every 6 months to conduct basic inspections of every drainage point across your entire building (or schedule a bi-annual roof inspection with us right here).
 Roof drains, gutters, and scuppers should all be checked and any blockage removed.

 Ponding after a roof drain has become completely clogged by a long-neglected build up of debris.